Hyperling/HealthProtocol/ebook.md

 - It's okay to make mistakes and slide back, not even I was perfect but it made learning my lessons even more important.
 Be able to admit when you're wrong and take ownership of it.
     - Have responsibility for yourself, seek improvement, and try not to insult or cuss yourself if you have a mishap or failing.
 - Become your own best friend.
     - You should be happy and feel fulfilled doing the things you enjoy without inviting others.
-Their approval and attention is not be required for activating the love you have inside.
+Their approval and attention is not required for activating the love you have inside.
 Take yourself on that trip you've always wanted.
 Give yourself dinner and a movie.
 Understand what it feels like to not have to rely on others for your emotional health.

 ## Bonus: Natural Law